top of page

 Prevention tips:

-• Release poles when falling: Helps reduce the force on your thumb.
+• Release poles when falling: This helps reduce the force on your thumb.

 • Use pole straps correctly: Loop under the thumb and over the back of the hand, not around the wrist.